stellarwp/stellar-changelog-embed/IMPLEMENTATION-GUIDE.md

    - Generate a new token with the `repo` scope

 2. Add the token to the plugin:
-   - Go to WordPress admin > Settings > Stellar Changelog Embed
+   - Go to WordPress admin > Settings > StellarWP Changelog Embed
    - Paste your GitHub token
    - Save changes